iickoo/im-facebook-widget/readme.txt

 Make sure you get the latest version.

 == Changelog ==

+= 1.2.0 =
+* change Facebook SDK for JavaScript version from 2.8 to 2.10

 = 1.1.0 =
 * change Facebook SDK for JavaScript version from 2.6 to 2.8